OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-04-Setting-Up-Signal.md

 - Pairs should pair up in groups of four to set up group chat.
 A mix of OSs helps here but isn't necessary.
 - To create a group chat, select the Compose icon, then select the Group icon.
 - Name the group chat, then add multiple contacts who are also Signal users.
-- Each person in the group will get a notification that you have added them.
-Android users will immediately see who else is in the group, even before you send the firs message. iPhone users may not.
+- Android users will immediately see who else is in the group and what the group is named, even before you send the first message. iPhone users may not.
-- Note: you cannot delete a group once you have created it, but any member can leave the group at any point.
+- You cannot delete a group once you have created it, but any member can leave the group at any point.

+*Note: we'd love to know what kinds of questions come up for participants when you lead this session.
+Feel free to [submit an issue](https://github.com/OpenNewsLabs/newsroom-security-curricula/issues) and share your experience.*

 ### Wrap up